Tocorpuri: Geomorphology

 Tocorpuri lies in northern Chile, about 100 km east of Calama.
 The border with Bolivia runs around the eastern side of Tocorpuri's summit crater.
-The area lies in Chile's Antofagasta Department and on Bolivia's Sur Lipez Department and a pre-Hispanic road connecting the Bolivian Altiplano with the San Pedro de Atacama region passes south of the volcano.
+The area lies in Chile's Antofagasta Department and on Bolivia's Potosí Department and a pre-Hispanic road connecting the Bolivian Altiplano with the San Pedro de Atacama region passes south of the volcano.
 This road system is considered to be the oldest in Chile, was in use since the Formative Period.
 The name comes from the Kunza language, is also known as Michina, Cerro de Tocorpuri Cerros de Tocorpuri or Volcán Tocorpuri.

 Tocorpuri volcano is a complex of three different edifices.
 East Tocorpuri is 5808 m high and rises 1 km around the surrounding terrain.
 A large, slightly elongated 1.3 km wide summit crater caps the summit.
 From Tocorpuri's summit, the Salar de Atacama salt flat and the Chuquicamata mine, the largest copper mine in the world, are visible.
 Sulfur deposits can be found in the summit region and were mined in the past.
 Other craters are heavily eroded and old, eroded lava flows occur on the southern flank, with younger, smaller flows present in the summit region.
 West Tocorpuri consists mainly of blocky lava flows which are particularly noticeable on the western side while East Tocorpuri consists of lava flows, pyroclastic deposits and tuff-like breccia.
 There is evidence of a southeastward sector collapse of Tocorpuri, which crops out on an area of 9 km2 on the southeastern flank within a horseshoe-shaped scar.
 Tocorpuri is part of the main volcanic chain of the border region between Chile and Bolivia.

 The La Torta ("cake" in Spanish) lava dome is located between the Tocorpuri volcano to the east and Tatio volcano to the west.
 It is a flat-topped, about 200 m high body with steep flanks that covers a surface of about 11 km2 in a flat area.
 Its flanks are covered with scree, while its top features flow folds and wrinkles.
 The dome reaches an elevation of 5018 m.
 Two separate vents and two different geologic units are discernible.
 It and Tocorpuri, which are 10 km distant from each other, have been described as a volcano pair, whose existence may be a consequence of tectonics.